Massive disk formation in the tidal disruption of a neutron star by a nearly extremal black hole: Introduction

 \subsection{Summary and overview}

 To test the limit of high black-hole spin, high post-merger disk-mass BHNS mergers, we numerically model an extreme case.
 For the case that we consider, the pre-merger dimensionless black-hole spin is $\chi=0.97$, aligned with the orbital angular momentum.
 The mass ratio is 3:1, corresponding to a low black-hole mass system.
 The neutron star has a low compaction $M_{\rm NS}/R_{\rm NS}=0.144$, corresponding to a neutron-star radius $R_{\rm NS}\sim$14km for a $1.4M_{\odot}$ ($R_{\rm NS}\sim$12km for a $1.2M_{\odot}$ neutron star).
-This system is not intended to represent a typical black hole-neutron star binary.
-Rather, it illustrates the dynamics possible at one extreme of the astrophysically allowable parameter space.
-Also, the combination of mass ratio 3:1 and compaction 0.144 has been particularly well studied by numerical relativity for lower spins, from $\chi=0$ to $\chi=0.9$.
-With this spin and compaction, we can compare to these other results and isolate the effects of extreme spin.
+This system is not intended to represent a typical black hole-neutron star binary but is a first step toward exploring the effects of nearly extremal black-hole spin in BHNS mergers.
+The configuration we consider here illustrates the dynamics possible at one extreme of the astrophysically allowable parameter space, and with this spin and compaction, we can compare to other results to isolate the effects of extreme spin, since the particular combination of mass ratio 3:1 and compaction 0.144 has been particularly well studied by numerical relativity for lower spins, from $\chi=0$ to $\chi=0.9$.
+The effects of high black-hole spin could be even more important in BHNS with higher mass ratios or with more compact neutron stars, since systems with high enough mass ratio or low enough compaction would need nearly extremal black-hole spin for the neutron star to tidally disrupt outside the horizon (and thus for the emission of an electromagnetic counterpart to the gravitational-wave signal)~\cite{Foucart2012}.
+We intend to explore such configurations in future simulations.

 We begin our evolution 5.5 orbits ($\approx 21 \mbox{ ms}$) before merger, when the binary is still in quasicircular orbit.
 We follow the system until $\approx 27 \mbox{ ms}$ after merger; this is 13 orbital periods of the maximum density region of the post-merger accretion disk, long enough to let us clearly see the settling of the accretion disk to near equilibrium.